Chemical weapon proliferation: Pakistan

-Since 1970s–80, Pakistan had been long suspected of running a possible military chemical weapons program both by Soviet Union and the United States.
+Since the 1970s and 1980s, Pakistan had been suspected of running a possible military chemical weapons program both by the Soviet Union and the United States.
 In 1991, Rear Admiral Thomas Brooks identified Pakistan as a "probable" chemical weapons possessor in testimony before Congress.
 In 1992, India and Pakistan signed a bilateral arms control treaty of chemical weapons that requires both countries to make a commitment to not develop, possess or use chemical weapons.

-On January 13, 1993, Pakistan became an original signatory of Chemical Weapons Convention (CWC), and ratifying the treaty on November 27, 1997.
-Since being its signatory, the Pakistan is not known to have ever possessed a militarized chemical weapons program, and is a member in good standing of the Organisation for the Prohibition of Chemical Weapons (OPCW).
-Despite its good standing, Pakistan has been accused of covertly running a military chemical weapons program– the accusations primarily made by India since 1970s.
-Indian assertion, however, is primarily based on importing of toxic chemicals and metals and absence of the absence of their use in the civilian biochemical industry.
+On January 13, 1993, Pakistan became an original signatory of Chemical Weapons Convention (CWC), and ratified the treaty on November 27, 1997.
+Since being its signatory, Pakistan is not known to have ever possessed a militarized chemical weapons program, and is a member in good standing of the Organisation for the Prohibition of Chemical Weapons (OPCW).
+Despite its good standing, Pakistan has been accused of covertly running a military chemical weapons program– the accusations have primarily been made by India since 1970s.
+The Indian assertion was said to be primarily based on the import of toxic chemicals and metals and an assumption of absence of their use in the civilian biochemical industry.

-In 1999, Pakistan, addressing the Indian allegations at the United Nations, announced a mandate and regulate for all domestic chemical producers to "furnish details of the chemicals" imported or used in Pakistan.
+In 1999, Pakistan, addressing the Indian allegations at the United Nations, announced a mandate and regulation for all domestic chemical producers to "furnish details of the chemicals" imported or used in Pakistan.